 They are even easy enough to get the kids involved.
 Here is little James after he made some.

-I am confident this will become your go-to meatball.
+I am confident this will become your go-to paleo meatball and egg free meatballs.
 Enjoy!

 Meatballs- Paleo, Gluten Free, Dairy Free, Egg Free

 Paleo, Gluten Free, Dairy Free and Eggless Meatballs couldn't be easier.

 Calories 135 kcal

 - 2 lbs.
 Ground Beef you can also do half ground turkey and half ground beef